bipintimilsina/calculator/README.md

 # calculator

 - Its just a basic calculator app
+- The design is inspired from Ujwal Pansari